davidkimai/aisecforge/README.md

 </div>

-AISecForge is an experimental open-source framework for systematic adversarial testing, evaluation, and security hardening of large language models.
+AISecForge is an open-source resource for systematic adversarial testing, evaluation, and security hardening of large language models.
 This repository consolidates novel methodologies for identifying, classifying, and mitigating security vulnerabilities in frontier AI systems.

 ## Core Capabilities